France: Italian convicted terrorist turns himself in

 The move is part of a broader police operation that saw seven Italians arrested at their homes in France on Wednesday.
 They had been convicted of crimes in the 1970s and 1980s and included several former members of the Red Brigades,.

-Bergamin, 72, was among three people still being sought by police.
+Bergamin was among three people still being sought by police.

-An ex-militant of the group Prima Linea, Bergamin was sentenced to 16 years, 11 months and one day for his role in the murders of two law enforcement officers, Andrea Campagna of the anti-terrorism Digos agency, killed in Milan in April 1979, and Antonio Santoro, the head of prison police, murdered in Udine, northeastern Italy, in June 1978.

-He was convicted of belonging to an armed band, instigating attacks aimed at undermining the state, illegally holding and carrying arms, aggravated robbery, aggravated theft, criminal association and aggravated murder.
+He was a member of the Armed Proletarians for Communism, a far-left group created in 1976 and disbanded three years later that was accused of having committed several attacks and murders during Italy’s “Years of Lead.”

-This week’s arrests followed negotiation and agreement between Italy and France after decades during which Paris refused to act on many of the arrest warrants issued by Italy for convicted left-wing terrorists.
+The arrests followed negotiation and agreement between Italy and France after decades during which Paris refused to act on many of the arrest warrants issued by Italy for convicted left-wing terrorists.
 The individuals had fled Italy and sought refuge abroad before they could be imprisoned to serve their sentences.

 Five of those arrested were former members of the Red Brigades, a group active during the 1970s and 1980s that carried out killings, kidnappings and so-called “kneecappings,” in which targets were shot in the legs.
 The group later fell dormant.